 Sarah Blee and Julie Smith, Sense

-Several of the learners at Sense’s Knapwell centre have used AT to make a real difference to their learning and recreation time.
+Several of the learners at Sense’s Knapwell Centre have used AT to make a real difference to their learning and recreation time.
 Thomas is keen to share the benefits of having a Magnilink reader.
 David uses a head switch and has developed his communication skills tremendously using his device to access email and now WhatsApp.
 Jack and Harry have used Grid software to help them achieve.
-Helen shares these examples from the Knapwell centre that really demonstrates the positive effect successful technology use has on learning and progress.
+Sarah and Julie share these examples from the Knapwell Centre that really demonstrate the positive effect successful technology use has on learning and progress.

 The right technology supporting the learning journey, one learner’s experience

 How identifying the right Assistive Technology working within a multidisciplinary team has had a positive impact on a learner’s independence and facilitated beneficial learning.
 This presentation will include how a multi-disciplinary team identified that the technology the learner was using wasn’t suitable for her needs and she was getting very fatigued using it.